We have recently learned that women will live with incontinence 7 (seven) times longer than men will before seeking help for it.

 Their message: Kegels are important, yes.
 But we must learn to do them correctly.
 And they are not the only way to strengthen your pelvic basket.
 These coaches will teach us to get to know our whole anatomy and strengthen our entire pelvic arena by teaming up with physical therapists and pelvic floor experts across the country to help all of us learn and gain control that we may have lost or may have never had to begin with.

 Knowledge is power.
 Partnering with a provider you trust can get you that knowledge quickly.
-Check out the Women’s Health Foundation and the NAFC website, where you can find classes, coaches, products, a forum to speak openly and honestly with other people who are experiencing exactly what you are, descriptions of different kinds of incontinence and lots of treatment options.
+Check out Below Your Belt and the NAFC website, where you can find classes, coaches, products, a forum to speak openly and honestly with other people who are experiencing exactly what you are, descriptions of different kinds of incontinence and lots of treatment options.
 It’s a whole new world for us.
 We don’t have to just live with any of it any more.